yukkysaito/godot_rviz2/README.md

 ## Environment

-- Ubuntu 20.04
+- Ubuntu 22.04
 - GPU
-- Autoware (step1 in How to use )
+- Autoware (step1 in How to use)

 ## How to use